 5. Rename your business during a rebrand

-Here are some of the most common reasons to consider a new business name:
+Here are some of the most common reasons to consider a name change and a new business name:

 - Your Business name no longer reflects your business.
 Businesses grow and change over time.
 Some business names are adaptable enough to survive this growth.
 Others are not.
 If your business has outgrown its name, it may be time to think about a name change.

 - Your business name is confusing or hard to spell.
-If your business name is confusing or hard to spell, customers may not be able to find you.
+If your business name is confusing or hard to spell, customers may not find you.
 It’s that simple.
 A business name that doesn’t make sense and confuses consumers won’t be remembered.

 How to rename your business